-- If shipment is delayed on request of the customer or for other reasons out of our control, the customer bears the additional costs which arise and the risk of incidental ruin or degradation of the goods starting from the time of the announcement of readiness to receive the shipment.
+- If shipment is delayed on request of the customer or for other reasons beyond our control, the customer shall bear the additional costs which arise and the risk of incidental ruin or degradation of the goods starting from the time of the announcement of readiness to receive the shipment.

 - In cases in which goods are stored in our factory (or with those authorised by us), we have the right to charge at least 0.5 % of the price of the supply for each month begun.
 Additional claims, especially from § 373 HGB (German Commercial Code), are reserved.

 - We fundamentally reserve the right to make partial shipments and to supply the goods early.

 - In case of a supply delay on our part, the customer is obligated to set a reasonable final delivery deadline.
 If the customer sets a reasonable final deadline in case such a supply delay occurs and we are responsible for failing to comply with this term, the customer has the right to withdraw from the contract; damage claims only appertain to him/her in case of deliberate or grossly negligent cause of damage.

 - If the contract is a firm deal as described in § 376 BGB (German Civil Code), Paragraph 6 applies, providing that the customer may withdraw from the contract with the waiving of any further rights in writing.
 This is the case unless a deliberate or grossly negligent cause of damage is evident.